jbenaquir/CloneCode/README.md

 # CloneCodeObjectFiles

-Clone Folders, Files and File Content and replaces text like this:
+Clone Folders, Files and File Content and replaces inside text like this:

-"Objects" -> "Perros"
+"Objects" -> "Fellas"
-"objects" -> "perros"
+"objects" -> "Fellas"
-"Object" -> "Perro"
+"Object" -> "Fella"
-"object" -> "perro"
+"object" -> "fella"

 Allow clone especific files like "index.js" and change its content only.

 Ex:
-/components/perros/index.js has references
+/components/fellas/index.js has references